vapor/docs/4.0/docs/leaf/getting-started.md

 app.views.use(.leaf)
 ```

+This tells Vapor to use the `LeafRenderer` when you call `req.view` in your code.

 ## Folder Structure

 Once you have configured Leaf, you will need to ensure you have a `Views` folder to store your `.leaf` files in.
 By default, Leaf expects the views folder to be a `./Resources/Views` relative to your project's root.